FirstLegoLeague/launcher/docs/userguide.md

 #### Manage Tables

 Press the ```Manage Tables``` button to add or edit table names.
-(The button is at the top right side of the screen when the Matches are displayed).
+(The button is at the top right side of the Matches screen).
 If you imported a schedule file, the table names will be those in the file.
 If you imported a shortened schedule file or team list, you can add the table names here.

-Note: The table names are optional but are required if you want the scorekeeper or referee to assign a table to each scoresheet.
+Note: The table names are required if you want the scorekeeper or referee to assign a table to each scoresheet, and are optional otherwise.
+See [settings](#settings)/Scoring/Require a table.

 #### New Match

 Press the ```New Match``` button to add matches.
-(The button is at the top right side of the screen when the Matches are displayed).
+(The button is at the top right side of the Matches screen).
 This can be done if you have imported a team list or schedule file without match information.
 See [Tournament Status Display](#tournament-status-display) for information on how the matches data is used.

 ## Scoring

 The `Scoring` module is used by the `Referee` or `Scorekeeper` to complete a scoresheet and by the `Head Referee` or `Scorekeeper` to manage the scores already entered into the system.

+- When logging in with the `Referee` role, you only have access to the scoresheets.
+- When logging in with the `Scorekeeper` or `Admin` roles, you can create and score new scoresheets, and manage existing scoresheets.

+See [Login roles](#login-roles) for additionl information.

 ### Referee login